AyonSOMADDAR/AICTE_Portal_Automation/README.md

 Saarthi (Structured Advanced Real-time Tracking and Helping Intelligence) is an AI-driven approval system for AICTE applications, aimed at transforming the institutional approval process with transparency, efficiency, and intelligence.

 ## Architectural Plan
-For a detailed architectural overview, please refer to our
+For a detailed architectural overview, please refer to our Architectural Plan
 ![Project Architecture Diagram](Diagrams/SIH.gif)

 Also , here is a detailed Point Of View with respect to the Admin Members and New Institutes